wei-ann-Github/Stanford_CS231n_CNN/assignment3/README.md

 * Train and tune an LSTM model to perform the image captioning task.

 **Exercise on Network Visualization: Saliency Maps, Class Visualization, and Fooling Images**:
+* Introduced to Squeezenet and its architecture.
+*

 **Exercise on Style Transfer**: